 H335 May cause respiratory irritation.

-Experienced operatives familiar with, and with experience of the successful use of lime should be employed.
-Accurate volumetric site mixing is essential.
+Experienced operatives familiar with the successful use of lime should be employed.
+Accurate volumetric site-gauging and thorough mixing is essential.
 Hydraulic limes set by a combination of the hydration of the hydraulic compounds and the slow carbonation of free lime in the presence of moisture.
 The control of the drying and curing process by ‘tending’ and protecting is crucial to success and long-term performance.
 It is important that the correct grade is selected - Seek Technical Advice.
 Protections are essential.
 Do not use below a temperature of 5°C or above 25°C. Do not use if there is risk of frost.